SR3 Program FAQs

 A sanitary sewer system is comprised of pipes, manholes, house connections, pump stations and wastewater treatments plants.
 The system collects wastewater from homes and businesses, transmits it to treatment plants, where it is treated prior to being discharged.
 WSSC Water's sewer system is a modern sanitary, or separate, system - meaning the pipes that carry wastewater from homes and businesses to wastewater treatment plants are separate from the stormwater drainage system.

 A sanitary sewer overflow (SSO) is when untreated or partially treated wastewater discharges from a sanitary sewer system.
 It can be caused by blockages, sewer pipe defects, excess flow, vandalism, and electrical disruptions at treatment plants or pumping stations.
 Blockages (grease, roots, debris) are the leading cause of SSOs in WSSC Water's system.
-In 2021, about 14% of the SSO blockages were caused by fats, oils or grease buildup, and about 17% were caused by grease & wipes.
+In 2023, nearly 42% of the SSO blockages involved fats, oils or grease buildup.

 Sewer overflow sites are thoroughly cleaned after an overflow.
 No identifiable residue (e.g., sewage solids, papers, rags, plastics, and rubber products) is to remain.
 Where practical, the affected area is thoroughly flushed and cleaned of any sewage or washed-down with water.
 Solids and debris are flushed, swept, raked, picked-up, and transported for proper disposal.
 The area is restored as much as possible to the original condition.